ahoneybun/Arch_LUKS_systemd-boot_install/README.md

 # To-Do List
+- [ ] Item 1
+- [ ] Item 2
+- [ ] Item 3

-- [x] -Create a bash script to auto-magically install the System76 Drivers on Arch-based systems
+a bash script to auto-magically install the System76 Drivers on Arch-based systems which you can find here: https://github.com/ahoneybun/Install-Other-System76/blob/main/Arch-based/install-software.sh

 ## Arch-LUKS-systemd-boot-install
 Config files and steps to install Arch encrypted LUKS and systemd-boot as the bootloader.